-IV.
-[Endorsements]

-- a.
-AS offices, officially recognized AS programs, and AS councils and committees (standing or adhoc) may not endorse candidates or measures, and may not organize events, spend money, or use any AS resources for or on behalf of a candidate or measure.
-The logos of AS offices, officially recognized AS programs, and AS councils and committees (standing or ad-hoc) may not be used on any campaign materials. - &-Current AS employees, including AS Board Members, may, as individuals, endorse candidates or initiatives, though they may not identify themselves as AS employees, identify their position within the AS, or speak on behalf of the AS when doing so, with the exception of AS Board Members in their official capacity on a referendum campaign^, though they may not speak on the behalf of the AS when doing so. - c.
-AS employees, including AS Board Members, may not endorse a candidate or measure in AS publications, AS public forums or while acting in their official capacity (e.g. during committee meetings, Board meetings etc.), with the exception of AS Board Members in their official capacity on a referendum campaign for which they are the official sponsor(s).
+- b.
+Current AS employees, including AS Board Members, may, as individuals, endorse candidates or initiatives, though they may not identify themselves as AS employees, identify their position within the AS, or speak on behalf of the AS when doing so, with the exception of AS Board Members in their official capacity on a referendum campaign. - c.
+AS employees, including AS Board Members, may not endorse a candidate or measure in AS publications, AS public forums or while acting in their official capacity (e.g. during committee meetings, Board meetings etc.), with the exception of AS Board Members in their official capacity on a referendum campaign for which they are the official sponsor(s). - d.

-\j Formatted: indent: Left: 0.5", No bullets or numbering

-Commented [M3]: Club leaders who are also running for AS BOD should give equal amount of talking time at the meeting for all candidates

-Formatted: List Paragraph, Indent: Left: 0", Numbered + Level: 1 + Numbering Style: a, b, c,... + Start at: 1 + Alignment: Left + Aligned at: 0.25" + Indent at: 0.5"

-- d.
 AS employees, including AS Board Members, may, as individuals, work on a campaign for or against a candidate or a measure.
 AS Board Members may work in their official capacity on a referendum campaign for which they are the official sponsor(s). - e.
-AS clubs may officially endorse candidates or measures of their choice starting on the first day following the Mandatory Election Meeting [4/104-/20154].
+AS clubs may officially endorse candidates or measures of their choice starting on the first day following the Mandatory Election Meeting F04/08/2016-1/10/20151.
 AS clubs may not organize events, spend money or use any AS resources for or on behalf of a candidate.
-AS Clubs may organize events on behalf of measures following the Mandatory Election Meeting [4/104-/20154] but may not spend AS funds in support of measures. - Candidates ror neasures may not be publicly endorsed at an AS sponsored event.
-Candidates may speak at AS sponsored events for campaigning purposes if, and only if, all candidates for their position have been offered the option of speaking for equal time, at least three (3) days in advance This Code only requires that the opportunity be offered.
+AS Clubs may organize events on behalf of measures following the Mandatory Election Meeting F04/08/20164/10/20151 but may not spend AS funds in support of measures. - Candidates or measures may not be publicly endorsed at an AS sponsored event.
+Candidates may speak at AS sponsored events for campaigning purposes if, and only if, all candidates for their position have been offered the option of speaking for equal time, at least three (3) days in advance.
+This Code only requires that the opportunity be offered.
 The candidate may still speak if their opponents decline.
-For the purposes of this Code, club mMeetings do not constitute AS sponsored events. - f.-Measures may not be publicly endorsed at an AS sponsored event.
+For the purposes of this Code, club meetings do not constitute AS sponsored events.

+a Measures may not be publicly endorsed at an AS sponsored event.
 AS clubs may not organize events, spend money or use any AS resources for or on behalf of a measure.
-Initiative and referendum sponsors may speak at AS sponsored events for campaigning burposesl. - g- AS Employees, other than Board Members, who are seeking AS elective office, sponsoring a measure or are otherwise affiliated with a campaign must delegate all AS Elections related duties to another employee. - V. Campaign Spending, Financial Disclosure Statementsand Public Financing - Each candidate, and the sponsor(s) of each measure on the ballot, shall be limited to making up to one hundred and fifty dollars (\$150) in campaign expenditures during the course of any election.
-Campaign expenditures shall include: - (1) any funds spent directly by the candidate or measure sponsor(s) in the course of a campaign; - (2) any funds spent on behalf of a candidate or a measure by a third party; - (3) ¿34-anv in-kind contributions to the campaign of a candidate or a measure by the candidate. by the measure sponsor(s), or by a third party.
-Valuation for in-kind donations must be approved by the Elections Coordinator^ - (4) Any funds spent in support of a public or private campaign related event: - (54) any campaign expenditures refunded through public financing. - a.
-The following items shall not constitute campaign expenditures but must still be included in financial disclosure forms: - (1) volunteered labor. - (2) donated campaign related photography or design. - (3) tools used in a campaign that were not acquired specifically for the campaign.
-For instance, if a personal printer is used for printing posters, the cost of the printer need not be included as an expenditure. - b.
-Candidates initiative and referendum sponsors s and campaigns may only make campaign expenditures, or have them made on their behalf, from the opening of the candidate filing period to the close of the elections.
+Initiative and referendum sponsors may speak at AS sponsored events for campaigning purposes

+- V. Campaign Spending, Financial Disclosure Statements and Public Financing - Each candidate, and the sponsor(s) of each measure on the ballot, shall be limited to making up to one hundred and fifty dollars (\$150) in campaign expenditures during the course of any election.
+Campaign expenditures shall include: - (1) any funds spent directly by the candidate or measure sponsor(s) in the course of a campaign; - (2) any funds spent on behalf of a candidate or a measure by a third party; - (3) any in-kind contributions to the campaign of a candidate or a measure by the candidate, by the measure sponsor(s), or by a third party.
+Valuation for in-kind donations must be approved by the Elections Coordinator; - (4) Any funds spent in support of a public or private campaign related event; - (5) any campaign expenditures refunded through public financing.
-Commented [MG4]: Bring It up to the Board - not an addition, but a suggest

-Commented [MG5]: -Potentially lowering funding to \$125 after tracking previous expenditures for past campaigns and after 2015 campaign.
-(Lowering spending limit)

-Formatted: Font: (Default)Arial, 11 pt, Fontcolor: Black

-Formatted: List Paragraph, Numbered + Level: 1 + Numbering Style: 1,2, 3,... + Start at: 1 + Alignment: Left H-Aligned at: 0.5" + Indent at: 0.75^M
+~[Formatted: Indent: Left: CF

-Formatted: Font: (Default)Arial, 11 pt, Fontcolor: Black
+Formatted: Font: (Default) Arial, 11 pt, Fontcolor: Black

-Formatted: List Paragraph, Indent: Left: 0.75"
+Formatted: Normal, Indent: Left: 0.5"